chorusmobility/Tezos/README.md

 ## Proof-of-Yield

-Solidity smart contract for the road space negotiation using Vickrey auctions.
+Liquidity smart contract for the road space negotiation using Vickrey auctions.
 The contract is triggered in case two vehicles conduct a road-space negotiation auction that results either in a change of positions or is aborted.
 The contracts implements a prototype of a standard protocol for autonomous vehicle communication and processing of P2P micro payments within Vehicular Ad-Hoc Networks (VANETs).

 ## Vickrey Auction